lukasballo/snman/README.md

 ## License and Citations

 SNMan is released under the MIT license.
-If you use **SNMan** in your work, please cite this working paper:
+If you use **SNMan** in your work, please cite this paper:

 Ballo, L., M. Raubal and K.W.
 Axhausen (2024) [Designing an E-Bike City: An automated process for network-wide multimodal road space reallocation](